gowithwind/npd.py/Readme.md

 `A Fast and Accurate Unconstrained Face Detector`

-# need more work to speedup
+# need more work to speedup and nms bug

+# License
+MIT License